New 2018 Grant Opportunities open until July 15, 2018:

-Active Communities grants are now available for local governments and their partners in the Island Health Authority and Interior Health Authority regions.
-Grants of up to $30,000 are available to individual communities.
-Combined grants of up to $100,000 are available communities that are working together for greater impact in their region.
+Active Communities grants have been made available for local governments and their partners in the Island Health Authority and Interior Health Authority regions.
+Grants of up to $30,000 are being provided to individual communities.
+Combined grants of up to $100,000 are being awarded to communities that are working together for greater impact in their region.
 More here.

 Past Rounds of the Healthy Communities Capacity Building Fund

 The PlanH program provides funding to local governments to support learning about the community context for health and well-being, partnership development between sectors, collaborative priority setting for health and well-being in local planning and policy, and innovative action to influence local health outcomes.

 Round Three (complete)

 The third round of Healthy Communities Capacity Building Fund recipients were selected in April 2016.
 For information about Round Three funding click here.